Honouring Our Strengths: Culture as Intervention in Addictions Treatment

 The instrument has been tested to be valid for women and men, across age groups, and across cultures.

-An article will soon be available that describes the development and validation of the Native Wellness AssessmentTM.
+An article is available in the publications listed below that describes the development and validation of the Native Wellness AssessmentTM.

 SELECT PRESENTATIONS, PUBLICATIONS & POSTERS: